studiopress/genesis-simple-edits/readme.txt

 Check out the [Shortcodes API](http://codex.wordpress.org/Shortcode_API) for an explanation, and our [Shortcode Reference](http://dev.studiopress.com/shortcode-reference) for a list of available Genesis-specific shortcodes.

-= My PHP isn't working =

-This plugin is not designed to work with PHP code.

 = The plugin won't activate =

-You must have Genesis (1.3+) or a Genesis child theme installed and activated on your site.
+You must have Genesis (2.4.2+) or a Genesis child theme installed and activated on your site.

 == Changelog ==

+= 2.2.0 =
+* Rewrite based in plugin boilerplate.
+* Update Author and Author URI.

 = 2.1.3 =
 * add textdomain loader